You have submitted your annual tax return and sigh a sigh of relieve as you sit back and plan how you will be spending your SARS refund.

 Any taxpayer can be selected by SARS for verification, depending on your risk profile, for the purpose of proper administration of tax.
 Taxpayers may also be selected for audit on a random or cyclical basis.

-What should I expect if I am referred for an audit?
+What should I expect if I am referred for a SARS audit?

 If you are subject to verification and the verification process has been completed, your tax affairs could still be referred for audit as part of the SARS compliance process.
 This does not mean that an audit has commenced.
 You must still await either a formal Notification of Audit (where the audit has been allocated to a specific auditor) or a Notice of Assessment (where a finding was made during the verification and the audit did not commence).